Battle of Dadosesani Land: Background

-In 1015, the forces of the Holy Roman Empire under the command of the emperor Henry II, managed to break through the defensive lines of the Duchy of Poland, in the Battle of Krosno Odrzańskie.
-At the same time, the campaign of the Duchy of Bohemia against Poland has been stopped by Moravians allied with Poland, and the armies the Duchy of Saxony and Confederacy of the Veleti had retreated after pillaging the border regions of Poland.
-In that situation, German forces become threatened by Polish armies, which made Henry II order his army to retreat back to the Holy Roman Empire.
+In 1015, during the Polish–German Wars, the Holy Roman Empire forces under the command of the emperor Henry II, broke through the defensive lines of the Duchy of Poland in the Battle of Krosno Odrzańskie.
+At the same time, the campaign of the Duchy of Bohemia against Poland has been stopped by the Moravians allied with Poland, and the armies the Duchy of Saxony and the Confederacy of the Veleti retreated after pillaging the border regions of Poland.
+In that situation, the Holy Roman Empire forces become threatened by Polish armies, which led to Henry II ordering his army to retreat back to the Holy Roman Empire.